selwynpolit/d9book/book/forms.md

 ```
 ### Ajax redirect

-If you want to redirect to the `/cart` url, you must add an AJAX command.
-See the [RedirectCommand in the API Reference](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Ajax%21RedirectCommand.php/class/RedirectCommand/9.4.x)
+If you want to redirect to the `/cart` url, you must add the AJAX `RedirectCommand`.
+See the [RedirectCommand in the API Reference](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Ajax%21RedirectCommand.php/class/RedirectCommand/10)

 ```php
 $cartUrl = Url::fromUri('internal:/cart');